 Try experimenting with email subject lines and use something short and eye-catching.

 In the SMS message box, write your message as you would like it to appear on the recipient’s smartphone, Keep it short.
 Remember to link to your campaign by including the link between the double exclamation marks as shown.
+Note: Do not put “!!LINK!!” at the very end of your SMS/Text message.

 Because your subscribers get the SMS messages from a number but not the name of your organization, please remember to add this code “!!HOSPITAL_NAME!!:” at the beginning of your message.
 The system will automatically replace it with your organization’s name when you send it out.
 This is a smart way to increase your open/click rates.

-Tip: At minimum, you should have a from name, contact email and email subject line.
+Tip: At a minimum, you should have a from name, contact email and email subject line.
 You must also add an SMS message if you’re sending a campaign by text.

-Preview a Campaign
+Step Four: Preview a Campaign

 There are three preview options available: